-- CRYSTAL CITY.
-Conveniently located to Ronald Reagan Washington National Airport, Crystal City is a five minute cab ride or one stop on the Metro, and it’s 10-20 minutes into the city when you’re ready to sightsee.
+Conveniently located to Ronald Reagan Washington National Airport, Crystal City (Arlington, Virginia) is a five minute cab ride or one stop on the Metro, and it’s 10-20 minutes into the city when you’re ready to sightsee.
 Consider the Residence Inn (which offers a free shuttle to the Metro if you don’t want to walk, free breakfast, and weekday happy hours) or the Marriott or the Hyatt, which are convenient to public transportation.

 More Information: CrystalCity.org

-WINE COUNTRY, our personal home away from home.
-Virginia is rightfully earning a reputation as one of the top wine regions in the world, and you’ll find dozens of wineries producing some really interesting varietals within an hour’s drive of DC.
+Virginia wine country is our personal home away from home.
+Washington, DC’s neighbor state of Virginia is rightfully earning a reputation as one of the top wine regions in the world, and you’ll find dozens of wineries producing some really interesting varietals within an hour’s drive of DC.
 For something new, check out Norton wines- Norton grapes are native to Virginia.
 The best place to try Nortons (and other inventive wines) is Chrysalis Vineyards in Middleburg; also consider Naked Mountain Winery in Markham, Breaux Vineyards in Purcellville, and The Winery at Bull Run in Centreville.

 More Information: VirginiaWine.org